carefulcomputer/node-red-contrib-settings-vault/README.md

 - All values stored in memory while Node-RED is running
 - Not designed for frequently-changing values (use context store for that)
 - Not designed for large amounts of data (use database for that)

-**Best Use Cases:**
-This module is ideal for:
-- Application configuration that changes infrequently
-- Environment-specific settings (dev vs staging vs production)
-- Credentials and API keys that need encryption
-- Settings shared across multiple flows
-- Configuration values that need centralized management

 ## Error Handling